awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 There is no direct way to encrypt an existing unencrypted volume or snapshot\.
 You can only encrypt a new volume or snapshot when you create it\.

 If you enabled encryption by default, Amazon EBS encrypts the resulting new volume or snapshot using your default key for Amazon EBS encryption\.
 Even if you have not enabled encryption by default, you can enable encryption when you create an individual volume or snapshot\.
-In both cases, you can override the default key for Amazon EBS encryption and choose a symmetric customer managed CMK\.
+In both cases, you can override the default key for Amazon EBS encryption and choose a symmetric customer managed key\.

 For more information, see [Creating an Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html) and [Copying an Amazon EBS snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-copy-snapshot.html) in the *Amazon EC2 User Guide for Linux Instances*\.